 To make up for some of the shortfall in cess collection, the Centre took out back-to-back loans totalling ‘1.1 trillion in FY21 and ‘1.59 trillion in FY22.

-Center announced on June 24 that it would continue to levy collect GST compensation cess until March 2026 in order to pay back the back-to-back loans given to the states, as well as to pay the GST compensation due in June 2022 and any back taxes from prior financial years based on AG reconciled data.
+The Center announced on June 24 that it would continue to levy and collect GST compensation cess until March 2026 to repay the back-to-back loans provided to the states, as well as to pay the GST compensation due in June 2022 and any outstanding back taxes from prior financial years, based on the audited reconciled data.

 The Goods and Services Tax has been in place in India for five years, and the government’s anticipated transition period to the new tax system is now over.
-The Centre is anticipated to stop paying compensation to states after this transitional period is through.
-This compensation was put in place to make up for states’ revenue shortfalls during this time.
+The Centre is expected to stop paying compensation to states after this transitional period is through.
+This compensation was implemented to offset states’ revenue shortfalls during this period.

 State governments still urgently want the compensation cess, which is the issue.
 Yet why?

-Prior to the establishment of the GST, states that produce or export goods also used to levy central sales taxes (CST) of up to 2% on interstate transactions.
+Prior to the establishment of the GST, states that produce or export goods also levied central sales taxes (CST) of up to 2% on interstate transactions.
 Following the adoption of the GST, the share of CST in state revenue decreased from 4.16 percent in FY17 to 0.95 percent in 2020-21 (Revised Estimate), according to a report by India Ratings.

-During FY18-FY21, state GST made up 55.4% of their total tax collection, down from FY14-FY17 when it made up 55.2%.
+During FY18-FY21, state GST accounted for 55.4% of their total tax collection, down from FY14-FY17 when it accounted for 55.2%.
 According to the research, this indicates that there was no additional advantage to the states’ tax collection from the implementation of the GST.

 Additionally, between FY18 and FY21, SGST experienced an average growth rate of 6.7%, which is lower than the 9.8% increase experienced by the levies that made up GST between FY14 and FY17.

 Despite the Centre’s compensation cess collections being enough in 2017–18 and 2018–19, a shortfall in cess collection in 2019–20 was caused by the slowdown in the economy.
-According to the Reserve Bank of India, this will rise even more in 2020–2021 as a result of the Covid-19 pandemic’s devastating impact on public budgets.
+According to the Reserve Bank of India, this is expected to rise even further in 2020–2021 due to the COVID-19 pandemic’s devastating impact on public budgets.